-The new Audi A4 has landed on these shores and has immediately taken top spot for the most viewed reviews on Autocar for the week ending 9 October.
+The revival of the Tipo name by Fiat has taken top spot for the most viewed reviews on Autocar for the week ending 16 October.
 Read below to find out what joined it in the top five.

-The range-topping 3.0-litre V6 TDI – producing 268bhp and 442lb ft of torque mated to an eight-speed automatic box was on test here, which is a direct rival for BMW’s 330d xDrive and the Jaguar XE 3.0-litre diesel.
+The range-topping 3.0-litre V6 TDI producing 268bhp and 442lb ft of torque mated to an eight-speed automatic box was on test here, which sees it go directly up against BMW’s 330d xDrive and the Jaguar XE 3.0-litre diesel.

-As you would expect, there is lots of technology on offer, with the test car also sporting Audi’s S line trim, which brings an S line bodykit, leather-trimmed sports seats and Audi’s LED headlights with dynamic indicators.
+As you would expect, there is lots of technology on offer, with the test car also sporting Audi’s S line trim, which equips the A4 with a S line body kit, leather trimmed sports seats and Audi’s LED headlights with dynamic indicators.
 Read our verdict on what the new A4 is like to drive.